-Two city-based doctors, operating from their clinics in Kandivli and Dharavi, have been arrested for running a baby-selling racket for several years; the duo would send pictures of the ‘products’ via Whatsapp to the buyers
+Cops nabbed two doctors, operating from their clinics in Kandivli and Dharavi, for running a baby-selling racket for several years; duo would send pictures of the ‘products’ via Whatsapp to the buyers

 More than two years after mid-day blew the lid off a baby-selling racket in the city, wherein one could buy an infant like a commodity for Rs 2-3 lakh, the Ulhasnagar police have nabbed two city doctors and one of the kingpins of the racket.